NickChittle/qrcodejs/README.md

 TODO:

 Encoding
-  - Determing the best mask pattern using the evaluations conditions.
+  - Determine the best mask pattern using the evaluations conditions.
 Currently we just use any mask pattern.

 Decoding
   - Visually Recognize the matrix in an image.